tame12/compactor-management-system/compactor-management-system/README.md

 This project aims to solve a problem that SGH-Physiotherapy department is currently having with asset tracking.

 # How to Start App on Local Machine
-1. Open new Terminal and run `npm install`
+1. Open new Terminal and run `npm install --force`
 2. Run `npm start` once packages have been installed